crossbrowsertesting/selenium-js-mocha/readme.md

 For this example we'll be testing a simple [login page](https://crossbrowsertesting.github.io/login-form.html) to make sure that it rejects bad login attempts, and accepts good login attempts.

 Definitely take a look at the example test in this repo!
-It's heavily commented, so hopefully it's easy to read and understand.
+It's heavily commented, so that it's easy to read and understand.

 The basic structure of each test is as follows: